bitsofcotton/p2/README.md

 # General Tips:
 If we convert original R^n series {f(x)} to {exp(exists a \* f(x))} in R^+n, what the expansion of below is described as: {exp(a\* sum b_k\*cos(c_k\*x'+d_k))} (Re cis(x) == cos(x)), and this is also {exp(d' + sum b_k'\*cos(c_k\*x'))}, this is better predictable by some of tests on p0.
 This might be caused by taylor series of exp(a\* cos(b\*x)) == Theta(1) + Theta(x^2) + ... + Theta(x^(2\*k)) + ..., and we ignore Theta(x) part on p0.

+# General Tips:
+If original series is skew corrected ones, there's skew ones in each predicts of lower bits and upper bits.
+This is able to be also caused by 2 independent algorithm concat.